DrAdrianDC/Python-Programming/Automating-with-Python/Automated_Data_Analysis_and_Reporting/README.md

 5 - Follow the on-screen instructions for handling missing values:

-   -Option 1: Drop rows with missing values.
+   - Option 1: Drop rows with missing values.

-   -Option 2: Fill missing numeric values with the column mean.
+   - Option 2: Fill missing numeric values with the column mean.

-   -Option 3: Fill missing categorical values with the most frequent value.
+   - Option 3: Fill missing categorical values with the most frequent value.

 6 - After execution, the following outputs will be generated: